worksuiteio/worksuite/apps/server/README.md

-Gauzy Server with nstudio electron
+Worksuite Server with nstudio electron

 how to: